-Description FPL Level and/or other qualifying criteria Demonstration Eligibility Group Demonstration Eligible Groups Custodial parents and caretaker relatives currently excluded from the Medicaid state plan who have been uninsured for at least 6 months, and who are not otherwise eligible for Medicaid or Medicare Income up to the AFDC income limit for the particular family size as indicated in the state Plan with resources in excess of \$1,000 HIP Caretakers Custodial parents and caretaker relatives of children eligible for Medicaid or CHIP who have been uninsured for at least 6 months, and who are not otherwise eligible for Medicaid or Medicare Income above the AFDC income limit for the particular family size as indicated in the state Plan and up to and including 200% FPL; no resource limit.
-HIP Caretakers Non-custodial parents and childless adults (19-64) who do not meet the criteria of HIP Caretakers, 0% FPL through 200% FPL; no resource limit.
-At no point in time may the number of non-custodial parents and childless adults exceed HIP Adults
+Description Demonstration Eligibility Group Demonstration Eligible Groups Custodial parents and caretaker relatives currently excluded from the Medicaid state plan who are not otherwise eligible for Medicaid or Medicare Income up to the AFDC income limit for the particular family size as indicated in the state Plan with resources in excess of \$1,000 HIP Caretakers Custodial parents and caretaker relatives of children eligible for Medicaid or CHIP who are not otherwise eligible for Medicaid or Medicare Income above the AFDC income limit for the particular family size as indicated in the state Plan and up to and including 100% FPL; no resource limit.
+HIP Caretakers Non-custodial parents and childless adults (19-64) who do not meet the criteria of HIP Caretakers and who are not otherwise eligible for Medicaid or Medicare 0% FPL through 100% FPL; no resource limit.
+At no point in time may the number of non-custodial parents and childless adults exceed 36,500.
+HIP Adults